-Surprise finding redraws 'map' of blood cell productionJanuary 31st, 2012 in Medical research
+Surprise finding redraws 'map' of blood cell productionJanuary 31, 2012 in Medicine & Health / Medical research

 A study of the cells that respond to crises in the blood system has yielded a few surprises, redrawing the 'map' of how blood cells are made in the body.

 The finding, by researchers from the Walter and Eliza Hall Institute, could have wide-ranging implications for understanding blood diseases such as myeloproliferative disorders (that cause excess production of blood cells) as well as used to develop new ways of controlling how blood and clotting cells are produced.

 The research team, led by Drs Ashley Ng and Maria Kauppi from the institute's Cancer and Haematology division, investigated subsets of blood 'progenitor' cells and the signals that cause them to expand and develop into mature blood cells.
 Their results are published today in the journal Proceedings of the National Academy of Sciences of the United States of America.

 Dr Ng describes blood progenitor cells as the 'heavy lifters' of the blood system.

 "They are the targets for blood cell hormones, called cytokines, which Professor Don Metcalf and colleagues have shown to be critical for regulating blood cell production," Dr Ng said.
 "In times of stress, such as bleeding, during infection or after chemotherapy, it is really the progenitor cells that respond by replacing lost or damaged blood cells."